As a meditation teach people often ask me for daily mindful habits they can do to help keep them in that Zen mindset.

 Christians can walk in a religious way by being mindful of how they walking through God’s creation, being mindful of the land and they move through it.

 Daily Habits For Brain Training

 It’s important to make room for some brain training habits too.

 Here are some of the best habits for training the brain.

 Books are beautiful.
 When you read a book you experience many of the same states as you do when you meditate.
 Your mind slows down.
 You relax.
 The noise dissipate.
 Our heart rate lowers.

 It can be easy to turn your day into a blur.
 You start out with ideas of what you want / need to do, and you set about doing them.
 But the plan doesn’t quite work out so you end up doing two things at once, then three things… and you’re not really focusing on any of them.
 Tell yourself the one thing you’re going to do.
 Do that one thing.
 Complete it.
 Then move on.

-Your sense of smell is immensely powerful.
-Smell is connected to your memory.
-When you smell things you bring memories to mind.
-And that means you can use your sense of smell to get in touch with yourself.
-Smell something, focus on the smell of the thing, and then focus on the thoughts and feelings that rise up in you.
+The sense of smell is immensely powerful.
+Smell is connected to memory.
+When we smell things we bring memories to mind.
+Therefore, we can use sense of smell to get in touch with ourselves.

 Leave a comment